 Statistics show a good sense of humor is sexy and attractive.
 Prospective dating partners and married couples prefer a mate with a sense of humor.
-To obtain your FREE eREPORT, “How to Make People Laugh and Like You Instantly“, click that report’s title.
+You can become sexier by applying time-tested techniques taught in this absolutely FREE eREPORT, “How to Make People Laugh and Like You Instantly“.
+To obtain that eReport, click that report’s title.
 If you want to know why and how a good sense of humor is sexy, read Laughter is Sexy and Attracts Others to Us.
 Laughter has also been shown to be a key ingredient in healthy marriages.
 To learn how laughter can help you have a happy marriage, read Laughter – Essential for Healthy Marriages.

 Dr. Kenneth Pelletier, author of Mind is Healer, Mind as Slayer, said “the only two activities that create total brain symmetry are laughter and orgasms.”
 Perhaps that explains why both are so satisfying, exhilarating, and health promoting.
 My research has shown, in many ways, How a Belly Laugh is Like an Orgasm.